 Not all funeral directors will provide a direct cremation so do check exactly what’s on offer when you get a quotation.
 Even though you want a simple, good value for money service you still want to know that your loved one is in good hands, so do check the credentials of the company you’re dealing with as well as their prices.

 How much does a direct cremation cost?
-At Pure Cremation we offer a simple, all inclusive pricing structure based on where you live.
+At Pure Cremation we are proud to offer a simple, all inclusive pricing structure .